Letractively/uliweb/trunk/apps/Documents/files/deployment.rst

 GAE(Google Application Engine)
 --------------------------------

-GAE is a web running environment provided by Google, you should require an account before you can use it.
-Then use this account to create your project.
+GAE is a plaform provided by Google for web applications.
+Follow the instructions on the GAE main site to create an account. create a project with your account to deploy your Uliweb project.

-You should test your project code under GAE SDK development environment first.
+You should test your project code under the GAE SDK development environment first before the final deployment.

 #.
-Using ``export`` command export Uliweb to your project directory.
+Using the ``export`` command, export Uliweb to your project directory.
 You should name
-   your project directory as the same as the application name your created in GAE.
-Say your project name is ``myproject``, and you install GAE SDK in ``C:\Program Files\Google\google_appengine``, so you can use the command:
+   your project directory using the application name you created in GAE.
+For example, say your project name is ``myproject``, and you installed GAE SDK in ``C:\Program Files\Google\google_appengine``, you can use the command:

    ::

         python manage.py export "C:\Program Files\Google\google_appengine\myproject"

-   You should notice that the target directory is quoted by double-quotors, that's because there is space character in the directory.
-So when you finish it, the development directory is ready.
+   You would notice that the target directory is quoted by double-quotes, that's because there is space character in the directory.
+The deployement staep is ready after this step.

 #.
-Modify ``app.yaml`` file, change the value of ``application`` to your project name,
+Modify the ``app.yaml`` file, change the value of ``application`` to your project name,
    for example: ``myproject``.
 #.
-Then you can begin your web development.
-You can use Uliweb development server
+Begin your web development using the Uliweb development server
-   first, then switch to GAE development server to test your project.
+   first, switch to the GAE development server for further testing.
 #.
-Upload your project with ``appcfg.py`` tool:
+Upload your project with the ``appcfg.py`` tool:

    ::